 Novigrad kegs contain cards from the Novigrad expansion, which has introduced a new faction - Syndicate.
 If you want to focus solely on Syndicate, you can omit getting the Base Set kegs and buy Novigrad kegs.
 That being said, please take into consideration that Syndicate is the most difficult faction in Gwent.

-Scraps are mostly* used to craft cards you don't have yet.
-You can also mill cards in order to obtain more Scraps.
+Scraps are used to craft cards.
+You can also mill spare or unwanted cards in order to obtain more Scraps.
 Normally, you should mill cards that you have an excessive number of - more than 1 copy of a gold or more than 2 copies of a bronze.
-Feel free to check our crafting guide as well as our scrapping guide to see what you can do as a newcomer to accelerate building up the strength of your collection and decks.
+Feel free to consult our crafting guide and our scrapping guide to see what you can do to accelerate building up the strength of your card collection.

 Meteorite powder is a currency used to transmute (upgrade) regular cards to their premium (animated) version.
 It can also be used to acquire vanity items in the shop.